Yogarajan12/neurostate/notebooks/README.md

 what each tried and how it failed is written up in `docs/collapse_experiments.md`.

-## Two caveats in the interpretability notebooks
+## Things to take note in the interpretability notebooks

 `boundary_spectral_analysis.ipynb` prints 0.0000 with p = 1.0000 for delta,
 theta, alpha and sigma.
 Those bands were not measured: the 0.3 second token